monsoonmaelstrom/book2/book2.md

 Things that need to happen:

-1. Go to the flat
 2. Figure out how to undo Alexandria’s magic on Liam
 3. Go back to the war college
 4. Peter double agent???
-5. Visit Reese for answers

 6. Get captured